 Peer Group for 2010.
-With respect to compensation determinations made in 2010, our peer group consisted of the following companies, which were determined to (i) compete with us for talent, (ii) be generally of a similar size to us, and (iii) employ executives in positions of similar complexity and scope of responsibility to our executive positions: Allied World Assurance Company Holdings, AG, Arch Capital Group Ltd., Aspen Insurance Holdings Limited, Axis Capital Holdings Limited, Endurance Specialty Holdings Ltd., Everest Re Group, Ltd., Flagstone Reinsurance Holdings Ltd., Alterra Capital Holdings Limited, Montpelier Re Holdings Ltd., PartnerRe Ltd., Platinum Underwriters Holdings Ltd., Transatlantic Holdings Inc., Validus Holdings Ltd., and White Mountains Insurance Group Ltd. With the assistance of Mercer, our Compensation Committee reviews and assesses regularly both the membership of the peer group and the current compensation levels and practices among its members.
-In addition, the Compensation Committee reviews information provided by Mercer regarding the compensation levels and practices of ACE Ltd. and XL Capital Ltd., which are not included in our peer group due to their relative sizes, but are considered by our Compensation Committee and management to be competitors for executive and staff talent.
-Furthermore, as a means of understanding market practices, our Compensation Committee considers, among other things, compensation surveys prepared by compensation consulting groups other than Mercer (e.g., Bermuda market practice surveys).
+With respect to compensation determinations made in 2010, our peer group consisted of the following companies, which were determined to (i) compete with us for talent, (ii) be generally of a similar size to us, and (iii) employ executives in positions of similar complexity and scope of responsibility to our executive positions: Allied World Assurance Company Holdings, AG, Arch Capital Group Ltd., Aspen Insurance Holdings Limited, Axis Capital Holdings Limited, Endurance Specialty Holdings Ltd., Everest Re Group, Ltd., Flagstone Reinsurance Holdings Ltd., Alterra Capital Holdings Limited, 1 Montpelier Re Holdings Ltd., PartnerRe Ltd., Platinum Underwriters Holdings Ltd., Transatlantic Holdings Inc., Validus Holdings Ltd., and White Mountains Insurance Group Ltd. With the assistance of Mercer, our Compensation Committee reviews and assesses regularly both the membership of the peer group and the current compensation levels and practices among its members.
+In addition, the Compensation Committee reviews information provided by Mercer regarding the compensation levels and practices of ACE Ltd. and XL Capital Ltd., which are not included in our peer group due to their relative sizes, but are considered by our Compensation Committee considers, among other things, compensation surveys prepared by compensation consulting groups other than Mercer (e.g., Bermuda market practice surveys).